TheTexta/obsidian-main/Psychology/Biological Psychology/Brain Stimulation.md

-ESB - Electrical Brain Stimulation
+#biological-psychology
-Placing a probe into the brain and using
+ESB::Electrical Brain Stimulation using electrodes to cause neurons to react as if receiving a message.